-Located in Prati area, Pizzarium is the perfect stop after you visit the Vatican Museums, from which is about 10 minutes walking.
+Located in the Prati area, Pizzarium is the perfect stop after you visit the Vatican Museums, from which is about 10 minutes walk.
 It’s a small place and the queue is always there.
-While you are likely to find often classics like Margherita, Pizza Rossa and with potatoes, the toppings change constantly, even several times every hour as it’s always crowded and trays keep coming out of the oven continuously.
+While you are likely to find often classics like Margherita, Pizza Rossa and potatoes, the toppings change constantly, even several times every hour as it’s always crowded and trays keep coming out of the oven continuously.

 Pizzarium is not cheap.
 We bought pizza for lunch for two (quite a few slices but still enough for two only) plus a couple of supplì and potato croquettes and we spent around 40 euro.
-But if you are looking for the best pizza in Rome and you are in for lunch or dinner on-the-go, this is your place.
+But if you are looking for the best pizza in Rome and you are in for lunch or dinner on the go, this is your place.